Creatures of Habit

 - Do the same things, in the same order during care times?

-When i change your nappy - do i attend to it the same way, and invite your participation the same way every time?
+When I change your nappy - do I attend to it the same way, and invite your participation the same way every time?

-When i give you a bottle or breast feed - do i perform this routine in the same order, and hold you, and sit in the same position that i know you prefer?
+When I give you a bottle or breast feed - do I perform this routine in the same order, and hold you, and sit in the same position that I know you prefer?

-Predictability, Consistency and Order = Inner calm and Hauora (holistic wellbeing) for children and the adults caring for them.
+Inner calm and wellbeing for children and the adults caring for them.

 Empty space, drag to resize